-- Courses numbered 7000-7099 are designed for doctoral students only. - Courses numbered 6000-6099 are designed for graduate students only. - Courses numbered 5000-5099 are graduate level courses which may be open to select undergraduate seniors with permission of the vice provost. - Courses numbered 3000-4099 are advanced upper division undergraduate courses that may be open to graduate students when the Graduate Council has approved these courses and the professor is a member of the graduate faculty or has been approved by the VPAA -PGS.
-These courses are included in the departmental listings of courses of instruction in this catalog.
+- Courses numbered 7000-7999 are designed for doctoral students only. - Courses numbered 6000-6999 are designed for graduate students only. - Courses numbered 5000-5999 are graduate level courses and may be open to select undergraduate seniors with permission of the VPAA of PGS. - Courses numbered 3000-4999 are advanced upper division undergraduate courses that may be open to graduate students when the Graduate Council has approved these courses and the professor is a member of the graduate faculty or has been approved by the VPAA of PGS.
+These courses are included in the departmental listings of courses of instruction in this catalog